EliotKhachi/publicZk/202308041621/README.md

 Option #2 is the only way to escape the scarcity mindset no matter what your circumstances are.

-With that being said, most people let their current circumstances dictate their mindset.
-Most prisoners in a Nazi concentration camp were living in scarcity and that was arguably the best strategy to survive [[How Most People Escape the Scarcity Mindset](../202308041642/README.md)].
+With that being said, most people let their current circumstances dictate their mindset [[How Most People Escape the Scarcity Mindset](../202308041642/README.md)].

 ## Tags
 #growth